 INTJs may have a difficult time processing change.
 They are goal-oriented people; if a change doesn’t help them achieve their goal, it will usually be viewed negatively by INTJs.
 INFPs, on the other hand, are flexible and tend to invite change into their lives.
 INFPs can help INTJs understand the benefit of change, even when it seems to be a hindrance.

-INTJs and INFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and INFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid being too critical of INFPs; instead, they should work to be encouraging and supportive.

 INFPs should avoid being emotional around INTJs; they should instead focus on giving space to INTJs.